How Busy Nurses Can Deliver More Personalized Patient Care

 Patient-centric, compassionate medical care is an essential part of any nurse’s job.
 But how can busy nurses deliver more personalized patient care?
 Between answering call buttons, dealing with emergencies, completing your rounds, updating patient files and admitting new patients, what’s a busy nurse to do?

 Borrow a bit from Disney and Ritz Carlton to improve the patient experience; in fact, many hospitals are using concierge training service tips to improve the patient’s hospital experience.
-For travel nurses, here’s an overview of how to deliver great personalized patient care.
+For contract nurses, here’s an overview of how to deliver great personalized patient care.

 What Patients Want